When the IRS places a tax lien, it can interfere with your financial standing in several ways, including lowering your credit score.

 Lastly, avoid accepting the first loan that you’re offered.
 Compare a few different loans before you make a final decision.
 While the terms of your loan won’t be as good as they could be without a tax lien, this doesn’t mean that you have to accept any loan for which you’re approved.

 Applying for a Certificate of Discharge is another way to deal with a tax lien.
-With this option, the IRS would remove a lien from a piece of property so that it could be sold to cover your tax debt.
+With this option, the IRS would remove a lien from a piece of property so that it could be sold to cover your back taxes.

-You could also apply to the IRS for an offer in compromise, which is a way to settle your tax debt.
-An offer in compromise is only an option, however, if you lack the resources to pay off your debt.
+You could also apply to the IRS for an offer in compromise, which is a way to settle your back taxes.
+An offer in compromise is only an option, however, if you lack the resources to pay off your back tax.

-Solvable is here to help you reduce your tax debt and clear your tax lien.
-Visit us today for a free consultation and help in finding a company that will help you get out of tax debt so that you can get the car loan you need.
+Solvable is here to help you reduce your back taxes and clear your tax lien.
+Visit us today for a free consultation and help in finding a company that will help you get out of back taxes so that you can get the car loan you need.